IBM/prompt-declaration-language/README.md

 - Control structures: variable definitions and use, conditionals, loops, functions
 - Ability to read from files, including JSON data
 - Ability to call out to code.
 At the moment only Python is supported, but this could be any other programming language in principle
-- Ability to call out to REST APIs
+- Ability to call out to REST APIs with Python code
 - Type checking input and output of model calls
 - Python SDK
 - Support for chat APIs and chat templates
 - Live Document visualization

-The PDL interpreter (`pdl/pdl.py`) takes a PDL program as input and renders it into a document by execution its instructions (calling out to models, code, apis, etc...).
+The PDL interpreter (`pdl/pdl.py`) takes a PDL program as input and renders it into a document by execution its instructions (calling out to models, code, etc...).

 See below for installation notes, followed by an [overview](#overview) of the language.
 A more detailed description of the language features can be found in this [tutorial](https://ibm.github.io/prompt-declaration-language/tutorial).